CRPS-Optimal Binning for Univariate Conformal Regression: Predictive Distributions: Conformal Inference

+In a split-conformal predictor the training scores do not depend on $y_h$, so $p(y_h)$ is non-increasing in $\alpha(y_h)$ and convexity of $\alpha$ directly implies that $\Gamma^\varepsilon$ is a connected interval.
+In the present transductive (full-data) setting all $m+1$ scores depend on $y_h$, and their relative ranking can in principle change as $y_h$ varies, so the split-conformal argument does not apply directly.
+We conjecture (and, to be clear, this remains an open problem) that $\Gamma^\varepsilon$ remains a connected interval whenever $\alpha(y_h)$ is convex; in all our experiments (synthetic, Old Faithful, motorcycle; $m$ ranging from $22$ to $262$) the prediction set is a single interval without exception.

 The consequence for multimodal bins is concrete.
 Suppose the training responses in $B_k$ are bimodal with well-separated modes at $\mu_1 \ll \mu_2$.
 The empirical median lies in the inter-modal gap; $\alpha(y_h)$ attains its minimum there.
 The resulting $\Gamma^\varepsilon$ spans both modes and the low-density gap between them: it is valid (marginal coverage is guaranteed) and correctly wide, but informationally wasteful as it assigns coverage to a region of near-zero probability mass.
-The Venn ECDF $\hat{F}_m$ represents the bimodal shape correctly as a distributional object, but inverting the convex CRPS score to form a prediction \emph{set} discards this information.

 \paragraph{A bandwidth-free non-convex alternative: the $k$-NN score.} Non-contiguous prediction sets require a nonconformity score that is non-convex in $y_h$, i.e.\ one that is simultaneously small near each mode and large in the inter-modal gap.
 Density-based scores such as $-\log \hat{f}(y_h)$ achieve this but require a bandwidth.
 In one dimension, the $k$-nearest-neighbour ($k$-NN) distance provides a bandwidth-free alternative.
 Define